-Others, however, especially those who make direct hiring decisions appreciate a resume that opens a window to your personality through storytelling.
-"Your resume should be about ... telling stories that register" writes Seth Godin in All Marketers Are Liars.
-In this 2002 book Making Stories: A Practical Guide for Organizational Leaders and Human Resource Specialists Terrence Gargiulo points out that human-resource managers prepare to interview candidates by reading resumes with their "story mind."
-Putting himself into the mindset of HR people he envisions using the information in the resume to "construct a story and image of the person."
+Terrence Gargiulo points out that human resources managers prepare to interview candidates by reading resumes with their "story mind."
+Putting himself into the mindset of HR people, he envisions using the information in the resume to "construct a story and image of the person."

 As a job-seeker you can help the hiring decision-maker by crafting a narrative that grabs the reader.

-When read by human eyes your resume will get the reader's attention for only 2.5 to 20 seconds.
+When read by human eyes, your resume will get the reader's attention for only 2.5 to 20 seconds.
 In his popular book about intuition Blink!
-Malcolm Gladwell talks about "thin-slicing", which he defines as, "The ability of our unconscious to find patterns in situations and behavior based on very narrow slices of experience."
+Malcolm Gladwell talks about "thin-slicing," which he defines as, "The ability of our unconscious to find patterns in situations and behavior based on very narrow slices of experience."

 "Too long and boring" comprise two of the top complaints about most resumes, voiced by Liz Ryan of WorldWIT.
 Contributing to a blog called "Get That Job!"
-Ryan cites one of her favorite resumes - from a controller who includes this telling line on his resume: "Unusually wicked sense of humor for a Finance type."
+Ryan cites one of her favorite resumes -- from a controller who includes this telling line on his resume: "Unusually wicked sense of humor for a Finance type."
 Ryan notes that "the human need for stories should be a vital clue to job-hunters whose resumes often have as much dramatic punch as the back of a cereal box.
 Your resume is your marketing brochure.
 It has to tell your story."

 Ryan suggests reading through your resume with the fresh eyes of an employer who will wonder "Who is this person?"
 An unnamed blogger on the blog Fincareer similarly writes that "by highlighting and interpreting experiences in light of the job or career alternative you are contemplating your story will get the quality and coherence needed to win a recruiter's trust and interest."
 With a storied resume you can often explain the rationale and value of what you've done.

 Just as valuable as the resume itself is the process of compiling it, writes Herminia Ibarra and Kent Lineback in Harvard Business Review, because "it entails drafting your story."
 The authors advise that "everything in the resume must point to one goal -- which is of course the climax of the story you're telling."
-They cite a job-seeker who better defined what excited her about her chosen field every time she wrote her story in a piece of job-search communication.
+They cite a job seeker who better defined what excited her about her chosen field every time she wrote her story in a piece of job-search communication.

 Most employers also want to see substantiation of your claims about yourself which is something you can accomplish through storytelling.
 Too many resumes are collections of adjectives and meaningless puffery with no stories to back up their claims.